COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 Bring cash - while many stalls took credit cards, we found that most preferred cash for smaller purchases and many food and drink vendors only took cash.

-Winter daylight hours - Keep in mind that in the winter time it starts getting dark around 5pm.
-So plan your days around this.
-We enjoyed the quietness of the markets in the early morning when the crowds arrived and we loved seeing everything lit up in the evening.
+Winter daylight hours - Keep in mind that in wintertime it starts getting dark around 5pm.
+So, plan your days around this.
+We enjoyed the quietness of the markets in the early morning when the crowds arrived, and we loved seeing everything lit up in the evening.

 Gloves - although we brought gloves, we kept having to take them off to take pictures and videos.
 I recommend finding a pair of touch gloves or fingerless gloves to remedy this.
 I would really try these on because some of the ones online are not thick enough to keep your fingers from getting cold.
 If your fingers are frozen you will not be able to spend much time outside.